7mile/unico-rest-soap-pro/README.md

 Users can get the Greatest Common Divisor (GCD) of 2 integers from the head of the Queue, get the calculated GCD list from database and get the sum of all calculated GCD list through SOAP web services.

+In order to keep thread-safety and the order when getting 2 messages from the JMS Queue, use synchronized to ensure every request get the correct 2 messages from the head of the JMS Queue.

 # Building:

 Check out the code using command: